jrmiddle/fpinswift-beta/01-Introduction.md

 world need yet another book on yet another programming language?

 This book tries to teach you to think *functionally*.
-We believe that Swift has the proper language features to teach you how to write *functional programs*.
+We believe that Swift has the right language features to teach you how to write *functional programs*.
 But what makes a program functional?
 Or why bother learning about this in the first place?
 In his paper, "Why Functional Programming Matters," John Hughes writes: